Felipendo1/SelfCook/README.md

 # SelfCook

-My first project made for code academy between september - october/22, doesnt now how to use git or github correclty with Eclipse IDE.
+This project was created during my JAVA Programming course in September to October 2022.
+I encountered challenges in using Git and GitHub effectively with the Eclipse IDE.

 NEED UPDATE TO FINAL VERSION